aav-98/LBP-PROJECT/README.md

 Particular focus on was given to providing different inputs to the parameters of the local neighbourhood (a set of sampling points evenly spaced on a circle centered at the pixel to be labeled).
 This definition allowed any radius and number of sampling points to provided as input.
 This expanded upon version of the LBP-operater allowed us to deal with textures at different scales.

 The project took a local-feature based approach to facial recognition.
-It did so by dividing the image into a specified number of windows (local regions) and building several local descriptions before concatenating them into a global description.
+It did so by dividing the image into a specified number of windows (local regions) and building several local descriptions (histograms) before concatenating them into a global description (a single spatially enhanced histogram).

 ## TOOLS AND LIBRARIES
 The following project uses open-source tools and libraries to create a facial recognition system.
 This includes: